 Educational requirements for mental health technicians often vary according to state and institutional requirements.
 Most employers hire applicants who have had formal training in mental health technology, such as an associate's degree or certificate program.
 Coursework often includes psychiatric terminology, behavioral management and abnormal psychology.

-The 2009 median annual wage for mental health technicians was $25,650, according to BLS data.
-The number of positions in this field was projected to grow by 18% between 2008 and 2018, partly due to the increased number of senior citizens suffering from some form of mental impairment.
+The 2014 median annual wage for mental health technicians was $31,130, according to BLS data.
+The number of positions in this field was projected to grow by 5% between 2012 and 2022.

 Health Information Technician